woafi/My-Chat/README.md

 ## Project Overview

 MyChat is a modern, feature-rich chat application that enables users to communicate in real-time.
-The application provides a seamless messaging experience with user authentication, profile management, file sharing capabilities, and administrative controls.
+The application provides a seamless messaging experience with user authentication, profile management, notification system, file sharing capabilities, and administrative controls.
 Built with scalability and user experience in mind, MyChat offers a responsive design that works across all devices with light and dark mode theme.

 ## Technology Used